nl-portfolio/data-builds/DATA-03-hints-commitment-experiment/README.md

 ## Status

-Analysis plan is locked and committed to version control.
-Data analysis has not yet run.
+Analysis plan is locked and committed to version control (commit `238c6c8`, 2026-09-02), before any treatment-arm statistic was computed.

+The analysis has since been run.
+Full results, the case study, and the supporting code are not published here yet.
+One result is already public in this repository: Amendment 1 to the pre-registration, appended 2026-09-03, discloses the primary outcome's observed effect and minimum detectable effect, because the amendment's subject is whether the pre-registered MDE grid understated the experiment's power and that question cannot be documented without the realized numbers.
+Read it as a disclosure attached to the plan, not as the writeup.

 ## Pre-registration